Anubrata023/hackathon/README.md

 #### Scholarship Services
 - [ ] Can browse scholarships without auth
 - [ ] Can check eligibility without auth
-- [ ] Can apply for scholarship with auth
 - [ ] Can view my applications
 - [ ] Can track application by number